arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ### Methods vs Functions

 In most languages, there are both **methods** and **functions**.
-The two are similar; they are both essentially sequences of statements which may or may not reference input data to perform an action or set of actions or to output a result.
+The two are similar; they are both essentially sequences of statements which may or may not reference input data to perform an action or set of actions or to output a desired value.
 The difference is that methods are associated with an object or class, whereas functions are standalone processes.

-In Java, there is no such thing as a function; nothing can be defined outside of a class, so every definition is associated with either a class or with instances of that class.
+In Java, there is no such thing as a function; processes cannot be defined outside of a class, so every definition is associated with either a class or with instances of a class.

 ## Using IntelliJ's Debugger

 IntelliJ has a built-in debugger, which lets you step through your code line by line and check the values of variables and constants in the current scope.

-In the project consisting of the [`TemperatureConversion`](#exTempClass) class and its [`Client`](#exClientClass) class, set a **break point** on the line with the statement `double tempInCelcius = 100;`.
+In the project consisting of the [`TemperatureConversion`](#exTempClass) class and its [client](#exClientClass) class, set a **break point** on the line with the statement `double tempInCelcius = 100;`.
 You can set a break point on any line by clicking in between the editor pane's line numbers and the text editor itself.
 A red dot will appear on the line, denoting that there is a break point there:

 ![Break Point](./figures/breakPoint.png)

 The break point tells the debugger **where to stop** to wait for your instruction; once you run the debugger, the program will run until it hits a break point, and then stop and wait.
 You can then use the debugger controls to move the program forward step by step.

-Once you've placed the break point, go to the `Run` menu, select `Debug...` and in the dialog that pops up select your `Client` class.
+Once you've placed the break point, go to the `Run` menu, select `Debug...` and in the dialog that pops up select your client class.

 The program should begin running, and stop at the break point.
 The break point will now be highlighted in blue, denoting where the debugger is stopped in its execution of the program: